-The new College web page has taken the entire College member database online as a single centralised resource.
-Further to this it boasts a full featured content management system that allows College staff to maintain and update all content on the site.
-In addition the new site provides a secure payment gateway for the payment of fees and other monies via the website.
+The College web site has taken the College member database online as a single centralised resource.
+In addition the site provides a secure payment gateway for the payment of fees and other monies via the website.

 Chapters now have the ability to maintain their own Chapter sites using the content management system of the main site.
-Each Chapter has been provided with their own page whereby appropriate people within each Chapter are able to login and manage all the content of this site.
+Each Chapter has been provided with their own page whereby appropriate people within each Chapter are able to login and manage the content.